-Sediments used in this work were sampled at the mouth of the Ganga and Brahmaputra rivers as well as their confluence in lower Meghna in Bangladesh during monsoon seasons between 2002 and 2010 (Fig. 1).
+Sediments used in this work were sampled at the mouth of the Ganga and Brahmaputra Rivers as well as their 15 confluence in Lower Meghna in Bangladesh during monsoon seasons between 2002 and 2010 (Figure 1).
 These sample locations integrate all Himalayan tributaries and therefore cover the entire sediment flux exported by the G&B basin.
-These sampling locations are also located upstream of the G&B estuary and can therefore be considered as true riverine samples.
-Suspended sediments were sampled along depth profiles in the centre of the active channel in order to capture the full variability of transported sediments (Lupker et al., 2011).
+These sampling locations are also located upstream of the Ganga-Brahmaputra estuary and can therefore be considered as true riverine samples.
+Suspended sediments were sampled along depth profiles in the center of the active channel in order to capture the full variability of transported sediments (Lupker et al., 2011).
 Bedload samples were dredged from the channel as well.
-Sediments were filtered at 0.2 μm within 24 h of sampling and freeze-dried back in the lab.
-Sediment contact with anything else than river water was prevented to avoid biases in the composition of bound cations due to "rinsing effects" (Sayles and Mangelsdorf, 1977).
+Sediments were filtered at 0.2 μm within 24h of sampling and freeze dried back in the lab.
+Sediment contact with anything else than river water was prevented to avoid biases in the composition of bound cations due to so called "rinsing effects" (Sayles and Mangelsdorf, 1977).
 The major element composition of sediments was determined by ICP-OES after LiBO2 fusion at SARM-CRPG (Nancy, France).